Louis Panormo: Career

 Louis Panormo began working as a luthier in the early 19th century, producing violins, cellos, and guitars.
 He opened his first workshop in High Street, Bloomsbury, by 7 February 1817.
-While he initially followed his father’s footsteps in violin making, he eventually focused on guitar construction, for which he became most renowned.
+While he initially followed his father's footsteps in violin making, he eventually focused on guitar construction, for which he became most renowned.

 His guitars were heavily influenced by Spanish luthiers such as Antonio de Torres.
 Unlike many English guitar makers of the time who built instruments in the French style, Panormo adopted key Spanish features including fan bracing, larger soundboards, and wider fingerboards.
 This gave his guitars a fuller tone and improved projection, characteristics that made them highly sought after by both amateur and professional musicians.

-Panormo’s labels often read: "Louis Panormo – The Only Maker of Guitars in the Spanish Style" or similar phrases, asserting his distinct approach and craftsmanship.
+Panormo's labels often read: "Louis Panormo – The Only Maker of Guitars in the Spanish Style" or similar phrases, asserting his distinct approach and craftsmanship.
 His workshop was located at various addresses in London, including Bloomsbury and High Holborn.

 The Spanish guitarist Trinidad Huerta arrived in England in 1827 and, during his time there, he performed using a guitar made by Panormo.
 The association was mutually beneficial, with Huerta gaining a high-quality instrument and Panormo's instruments receiving increased visibility.
 Panormo later published Huerta’s Divertimentos, which were dedicated to his student Angelina, Panormo's daughter.
 In 1828, Huerta married Angelina, who was 17 years old at the time.

 Influence and Legacy

 Louis Panormo's work had a lasting influence on guitar making in Britain.
 His instruments are considered to be among the finest early examples of Spanish-style guitars made outside of Spain.
 Today, his guitars are valued by collectors and performers for their historical significance and tonal quality.

-Modern luthiers and historians often reference Panormo’s instruments as a bridge between traditional English craftsmanship and Spanish innovations that would later become standard in classical guitar design.
+Modern luthiers and historians often reference Panormo's instruments as a bridge between traditional English craftsmanship and Spanish innovations that would later become standard in classical guitar design.

 Death

-Louis Panormo died in Orua Bay, New Zealand in 1862.
+Louis Panormo died in Ōrua Bay, New Zealand in 1862.
 His legacy lives on through the surviving instruments and the influence he had on 19th-century guitar making in Britain.